-Real-world API deployments suffer daily attacks, even if you don’t notice them.
-It doesn’t matter if you have your infrastructure behind a delimited perimeter.
-Where there is a point of access, there is malicious activity.
+Real-world API deployments suffer attacks every day, even if you don’t notice it.
+Where there is an accessible server, there is malicious activity.

 KrakenD assumes the following behaviors when serving an API:

 The documentation is only a piece of the help you can get!
 Whether you are looking for Open Source or Enterprise support, see more support channels that can help you.